 Certified Exit Planning Advisor Program

 The Certified Exit Planning Advisor (CEPA) Program, created in 2007, is the only program of it's kind.
 Developed by nationally recognized experts in the field of exit planning, this 5-day executive MBA style program is taught by a faculty of nationally recognized experts in their respective fields.
-The program is held twice a year at the University of Chicago's Booth School of Business Gleacher Center.
-The Gleacher Center is the University's state-of-the-art executive education center in downtown Chicago.
+The program is held three times a year, at the University of Chicago's Booth School of Business Gleacher Center in May and November, and at the University of San Francisco in August.

 The CEPA Program offers professionals an innovative learning experience, performance-enhancing resources, and the strategic tools to help them advance their exit planning practice.
 The CEPA program is the only exit planning program of its kind that qualifies for 32.5 hours of CPE credit for Certified Public Accountants (CPAs), 32.5 hours of CPE credit for Certified Valuation Analyst (CVA), 32.5 hours of CPE credit for Accredited Valuation Analysts (AVA), 32.5 hours of CPE credit for Master Analyst in Financial Forensics (MAFF), 32.5 hours of CPE credit Certified Business Appraiser (CBA), 27.5 hours of CE credit for Certified Investment Management Consultants (CIMC), 27.5 hours of CE credit for Certified Investment Analysts (CIMA), 27.5 hours of CE credit for Certified Private Wealth Advisor (CPWA) 17 hours of CE credit for Certified Financial Planners (CFP®), 24 hours of CPE credit for Certified Mergers & Acquisitions Advisors (CM&AA), and 10 hours of CE credit for Certified Business Intermediaries (CBI).